sharetribe/flex-docs/src/docs/howto-content/options-prop/index.md

 Version [TODO] X of Flex Templates for Web (FTW) renders content pages using data from Pages, the Flex headless content management system.
-This how-to article assumes a basic understanding of the Pages feature and how FTW renders static pages using the PageBuilder.
+This how-to article assumes a basic understanding of the Pages feature and how FTW renders content pages using the PageBuilder.
 We suggest reading the following articles before proceeding:

 - Pages introduction